Pearson-Higher-Ed/design/compound.markdown

 	     of [module loaders](https://webpack.github.io/docs/loaders.html).
 	     This effectively allows us to represent the whole application as a single, pre-built, minified file, assets and all.

+	-   Webpack provides additional tooling such as a dev server, hot reloading, and source maps which greatly speed up and enhance the development process.

 	-   Webpack can be run using a command line with parameters to the entry file (main.js) and the output file (bundle.js).

-	-   It is recommend to create a webpack.config.js file to store all config settings for webpack including the entry and the bundle file.
+	-   It is recommend to create a webpack.config.js file to store all config settings for webpack including the entry point and the resulting bundle file.

--   **Npm Registry**
+-   **npm Registry**

     -   Components will be published to npm instead of the proprietary registry used earlier by Origami.
-With Continuous Integration and npm script the component will be tested, build and pushed to npm automatically using a script.
+With Continuous Integration and npm scripts, the component will be tested, built and published to the npm registry automatically using a release script.

 -   **Continuous Integration**